 Poly-Urethane elastomeric coating is very sturdy, high performance protection for the EPS flotation core, providing excellent chemical and abrasion resistance.
 It is an inexpensive way to further protect your floatation investment especially in areas where petroleum-based products can be present.

 Expanded Polystyrene (EPS) is a resilient, closed cell, rigid foam plastic material using air as main ingredient.

-Expanded polystyrene (EPS) is resistant to mold & fungi per ASTM C1338 and has no nutritional value for insects.
+Expanded polystyrene (EPS) resists mold & fungi growth per ASTM C1338 testing and has no nutritional value for insects.
 To protect against termites place adequate physical barriers such as membranes around below-grade EPS.